 Three possibilities:

-1. Illness appearing in the table of occupational diseases: a disease is presumed to be of occupational origin when it appears in the table of occupational diseases and is contracted under the conditions provided for in the said table .
+- Disease listed in the table of occupational diseases: a disease is presumed to be of occupational origin when it is listed in the table of occupational diseases and is contracted under the conditions provided for in said table .

-2. Illness appearing in the table of occupational illnesses but not meeting the conditions laid down: in this case, an illness is considered to be of occupational origin when it develops following exposure to nuisances or to risks directly related to the professional activity of the victim.
+- Disease listed in the table of occupational diseases but not meeting the conditions provided: in this case, a disease is considered to be of occupational origin when it is developed following exposure to nuisances or risks directly related to the professional activity of the victim.

-3. Illness not appearing in the table of occupational illnesses: Illnesses not appearing in the table may also be recognized as having an occupational origin on the condition that it is established that the illness was essentially and directly caused by the usual work of the employee . victim and either that it resulted in his death, or a permanent disability rate of at least 25%.
+- Disease not listed in the table of occupational diseases: Diseases not listed in the table may also be recognized as having an occupational origin provided that it is established that the disease was the victim's usual work and either resulted in his death or a permanent disability rate of at least 25%.

-In this case, recognition of the occupational nature of the disease is pronounced by the CPAM, after consulting the Regional Committee for the Recognition of Occupational Diseases (CRRMP).
+In this case, the recognition of the occupational nature of the disease is pronounced by the CPAM, after consultation with the Regional Committee for the Recognition of Occupational Diseases (CRRMP).

 What about Covid-19?

-In the current state of the legislation, Covid-19 does not appear in the table of occupational diseases.
+Under current legislation, Covid-19 is not included in the list of occupational diseases.

-In these conditions, its recognition as an occupational disease presupposes that it be established, on the one hand, that the Covid-19 was contracted essentially and directly by the fact or on the occasion of work and, on the other hand, that the victim is deceased or has a permanent disability rate of at least 25%.
+Under these conditions, its recognition as an occupational disease requires that it be established, on the one hand, that Covid-19 was contracted essentially and directly by reason of or in connection with work and, on the other hand, that the victim has died or has a permanent disability rate of at least 25%.

-There are therefore many obstacles to the recognition of Covid-19 as an occupational disease.
+Therefore, there are many obstacles to the recognition of Covid-19 as an occupational disease.

-On the one hand, given the mode of propagation of the virus, the proof of a link with work can prove to be particularly difficult to report.
+On the one hand, given the way the virus spreads, proving a link to work can prove particularly difficult.

-On the other hand, the condition relating to the degree of incapacity may also be difficult to fulfill.
+On the other hand, the condition relating to the disability rate can also be difficult to meet.

 Brief reminder

-An accident at work is an event or a series of events occurring on certain dates by the fact or on the occasion of work , which resulted in a bodily injury , regardless of the date of appearance of the latter.
+An accident at work is defined as an event or series of events occurring on specific dates as a result of or in connection with work , which resulted in bodily injury , regardless of when the injury appeared.

-The Social Security Code lays down the principle of a presumption of imputability to work of the accident occurring to the employee at the time and place of work .
+The Social Security Code establishes the principle of a presumption of work-relatedness for accidents occurring to employees at the time and place of work .

 What about Covid-19?

-Here again, as with occupational disease, there is the question of proof and in particular the difficulty of establishing that Covid-19 was contracted during a sudden and specific event, by the fact or at the job opportunity.
+Here again, just as with occupational disease, the question of proof arises, and in particular the difficulty of establishing that Covid-19 was contracted during a sudden and specific event, by reason of or in connection with work.

-The employer's liability could be engaged under the conditions of common law on the basis of its health and safety obligation vis-à-vis its employees.
+The employer's liability could be invoked under common law conditions on the basis of its obligation of safety and health towards its employees.

-As a reminder, the employer has the obligation to take measures to ensure the safety and protect the physical and mental health of workers ( article L. 4121-1 of the Labor Code).
+As a reminder, the employer has an obligation to take measures to ensure the safety and protect the physical and mental health of workers ( Article L. 4121-1 of the Labour Code).

-Among these measures, the employer must define actions for the prevention of risks, information and training of employees and the implementation of an organization and appropriate means.
+Among these measures, the employer must define actions for risk prevention, information and training of employees, and the implementation of an appropriate organization and resources.

-The employer could thus see his liability engaged if he obstructs his employee's request for telework without legitimate reason (in particular, if his activity can be organized by using telework) or if he does not put in place the measures of hygiene and prevention recommended by the public authorities to combat the spread of Covid-19.
+The employer could therefore be held liable if he obstructs his employee's request for teleworking without legitimate reason (in particular, if his activity can be organized by using teleworking) or if he does not put in place the hygiene and prevention measures recommended by the public authorities to fight against the spread of Covid-19.

 Chaouki Gaddada